-6.3.1 The total income of a member of the executive board shall be in reasonable proportion to the remuneration policy adopted by the bank.
+Text Banking Code Implementation by ING 6.3.1 The total income of a member of the executive board shall be in reasonable proportion to the remuneration policy adopted by the bank.
 At the time when his or her total income is decided, it shall be slightly below the median level for comparable positions in the relevant markets both inside and outside the financial sector.

-The relevant international context shall be a major
+The relevant international context shall be a major factor.
 ING applies this principle.
 The remuneration policy for the Executive Board of ING Group and the Management Board Banking is in line with the criteria described in this principle.
 This includes benchmarking against a peer group of major European multinationals (financial and non-financial) and setting remuneration levels below median.
-The total income for the Executive Board of ING Group and the Management Board Banking members is therefore below the market median.

-More information can be found in the Remuneration Report of the Annual Report 2010-2011 and 2012.
+The total remuneration for the Executive Board of ING Group and the Management Board Banking members is therefore below the market median.
+More information can be found in the Remuneration Report of the Annual Reports 2010-2013.
+Text Banking Code Implementation by ING 6.3.2 In the event of dismissal, remuneration may not exceed one year's salary (the 'fixed' remuneration component).

-factor.

-6.3.2 In the event of dismissal, remuneration may not exceed one year's salary (the 'fixed' remuneration component).
 If the maximum of one year's salary would be manifestly unreasonable for an executive board member who is dismissed during his or her first term of office, such board member shall be eligible for severance pay not exceeding twice the annual salary.
 ING applies this principle.
 The remuneration policy that applies to the Executive Board of ING Group and the Management Board Banking fully complies with the criteria as laid down in this principle.

-6.3.3 When variable remuneration is awarded to the executive board, the long-term component shall be taken into account as well as profitability and/ or continuity of the bank and a material part of the variable remuneration shall be conditional and shall not be paid until at least three years have passed.
+Text Banking Code Implementation by ING 6.3.3 When variable remuneration is awarded to the executive board, the long-term component shall be taken into account as well as profitability and/ or continuity of the bank and a material part of the variable remuneration shall be conditional and shall not be paid until at least three years have passed.
 ING applies this principle.
 The performance targets of each member of the Executive Board of ING Group and the Management Board Banking include measures relating to the profitability and the continuity of the bank.
 All variable remuneration for these Board members is conditional upon meeting performance targets.
-Moreover, 60% of the variable remuneration is long-term focused i.e. All cash and shares offered as part of the long-term component are subject to a 3-year tiered vesting schedule, after which a retention period follows such that all shares are retained for a period of at least 5 years (including vesting time).
+Moreover, 60% of the variable remuneration is long-term focused i.e. all cash and shares offered as part of the long-term component are subject to a 3-year tiered vesting schedule, after which a retention period follows such that all shares are retained for a period of at least 5 years (including vesting time).
 The variable remuneration is also subject to a "no profit - no bonus" principle.

-More information can be found in the Remuneration Report of the Annual Report 2011 and 2012.

-6.3.4 Shares granted to executive board members without financial consideration shall be retained for a period of at least five years or at least until the end of the employment, if this period is shorter.
-If options are granted, they shall, in any event, not be exercised in the first three years after the date on which they were awarded.

-ING applies this principle.
+More information can be found in the Remuneration Report of the Annual Report 2011-2013.
+Text Banking Code Implementation by ING 6.3.4 Shares granted to executive board members without financial consideration shall be retained for a period of at least five years or at least until the end of the employment, if this period is shorter.
+If options are granted, they shall, in any event, not be exercised in the first three years after the date on which they were ING applies this principle.
 Stock is subject to a 5 year mandatory holding period (including vesting time) to comply with this provision.
-It is noted that each Board member is permitted to sell that portion of the vested stock to finance his or her tax obligations that exist on the vesting date.
+It is noted that each Board member is allowed to sell that portion of the vested stock to finance his or her tax obligations that exist on the vesting date.